 What is a Green Card?

 The Green Card is a certificate issued by your insurance company as proof that your car or other vehicle has a valid motor liability insurance.
 When driving outside Finland, you must present the Green Card in the event of a road accident and to border authorities when entering the country, if necessary.

 When do you need a Green Card?

 Vehicles registered in Finland can be driven freely in the Nordic countries without a Green Card.
 A Green Card is also not mandatory within the EU or EEA.
 However, we recommend that you print out a Green Card to take with you whenever you are planning on travelling outside the Nordic countries.

-A Green Card is mandatory in the following countries: Russia, Albania, Azerbaijan, Bosnia and Herzegovina, Israel, Iran, North Macedonia, Morocco, Moldova, Montenegro, Tunisia, Turkey, Ukraine, and Belarus.
+A Green Card is mandatory in the following countries: Albania, Azerbaijan, Bosnia and Herzegovina, Israel, North Macedonia, Morocco, Moldova, Montenegro, Tunisia, Turkey and Ukraine.
 The Finnish Motor Insurers' Centre recommends bringing along a Green Card also when travelling to the United Kingdom.

 If you are visiting any of these countries without a valid Green Card, you must purchase so-called border insurance when entering the country.